GetStream/stream-video-swift/docusaurus/docs/iOS/advanced/recording.md

 }
 ```

-This wil change the current recording state of the call to `noRecording`.
+This will change the current recording state of the call to `noRecording`.

 #### Recording events